Programs: BrandAid Foundation

 Transforming Lives and Livelihoods

-- Collaborated with Aid to Artisans, another Clinton Bush Haiti Fund grant recipient, to aid long-term development of the Haitian arts and crafts sector;
+- Collaborated with Aid to Artisans and Fairwinds Trading, two other Clinton Bush Haiti Fund grant recipients, aiding long-term development of the Haitian arts and crafts sector;

-- Assisted artisans on multiple levels of the supply chain to translate their skills into successful businesses by providing assistance in branding, marketing, and distribution.
+- Assisted artisans on multiple levels of the supply chain as they translated skills into successful businesses through branding, marketing, and distribution assistance.

 About the BrandAid Project